wang-jun-hao/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-MediBook detects if the given IC is invalid.
+MediBook detects an error in the syntax of the command.
     * 1a1.
 MediBook shows an error message.
     * 1a2.
-User requests to find a specific patient by changing the input IC.
+User requests to find the patient again but with an updated syntax.
-    Steps 1a1-1a2 are repeated until the IC provided is valid.
+    Steps 1a1-1a2 are repeated until the syntax of the command is correct.
     Use case resumes from step 2.

 **UC02 Delete a patient**